PaddyJM/vue-todo-app/README.md

 ```
 deploy:{env}
 ```
+Notes:

-Note: for offline development you will need to spin up the front end using `npm run dev` as it is deployed seperately.
+1. For offline development you will need to spin up the front end using `npm run dev` as it is deployed seperately.
+2. Offline development still requires an internet connection to use auth services